booka66/mea-gui/docs/userguide/layout/layout.rst

 Set Peak Settings
 ~~~~~~~~~~~~~~~~~
 Hovering over this action displays a window containing parameters used for a peak finding algorithm.
+Blah blah blah.

 Set Spectrogram Settings
 ~~~~~~~~~~~~~~~~~~~~~~~~